Fundamental theorems for semi log canonical pairs: Introduction

 \begin{ack} The author was partially supported by the Grant-in-Aid for Young Scientists (A) $\sharp$24684002 from JSPS.
 He would like to thank Professor Noboru Nakayama for discussions on the topics in Section \ref{sec-appendix} and Kento Fujita for informing him of his interesting example.
-He would like to thank Professor J\'anos Koll\'ar for giving him a preliminary version of his book \cite{kollar-book}. \end{ack}
+He would like to thank Professor J\'anos Koll\'ar for giving him a preliminary version of his book \cite{kollar-book}.
+He would like to thank Professor Edward Bierstone for sending him \cite{bierstone-p}, which is a key ingredient of this paper.
+Finally, he would like to thank the referee for useful comments. \end{ack}

-We will work over $\mathbb C$, the complex number field, throughout this paper.
-Note that, by the Lefschetz principle, all the results hold over any algebraically closed filed $k$ of characteristic zero.
+We will work over $\mathbb C$, the field of complex numbers, throughout this paper.
+Note that, by the Lefschetz principle, all the results hold over any algebraically closed field $k$ of characteristic zero.
 In this paper, we will use the notion of quasi-log varieties introduced by Florin Ambro in \cite{ambro}, which has not yet been so familiar even to the experts of the log minimal model program.
 Therefore we recommend the reader to take a glance at \cite{fujino-qlog} for a gentle introduction to the theory of quasi-log varieties before reading this paper.